 In 2019, for the third consecutive year, the Center for Documentary Studies (CDS) will contribute to the Oxford American’s online publication series, The By and By.
 Every Thursday, February through December, the OA website will feature "a rotating essay series by some of the South’s most promising talents"—stories contributed by CDS and new works by Christopher Brunt, Eli Cranor, Osayi Endolyn, Elizabeth Nelson, and Katy Simpson Smith.

-More information on the 2019 By and By series and contributors.
+More information on The By and By series, including links to current and past stories from all contributors.